 - Add chicken broth, parsley, salt and pepper and stir until combined.

 - In a medium bowl, whisk together ketchup, honey, soy sauce, garlic and red chili flakes if using.
-Pour over meatballs in dish and place directly on top of potatoes.
+Pour over meatballs in dish and place directly on top of potatoes (you can use a trivet or rack if you prefer and if it fits with the lid!)

 - Put the lid on, turn the valve to sealing and select Manual or Pressure Cook.
 Set the cook time for 8 minutes.
 It will take about 10 minutes to build pressure and begin counting down.